krishjha1121/Prep/CN/README.md

 > 4. Bandwidth-Delay Product

-- **Bandwidth**:-bandwidth in bits per second, refers to the number of bits per second a channel, a link or even a network can transmit.
+- **Bandwidth**:-bandwidth in bits per second, refers to the number of bits per second a channel, a link or even a network can transmit.or The maximum capacity of a network link to transfer data.
-- **Throughput**:-The throughput is a measure of how fast we can actuallysend data through a network.
+- **Throughput**:-The throughput is a measure of how fast we can actuallysend data through a network.The actual rate of successful data delivery over a network.

 > ### Delay
 >